Does your dog cover her nose when she sleeps? Here are some of the most common reasons for this behaviour.

 Tip: Hiding the face is also a sign of anxiety in dogs.
 Other symptoms of anxiety and stress include panting, pacing, shaking (including front leg shaking), whining, and yawning.
 However, if the dog is sleeping and relaxed, they are unlikely to be anxious.

 3. Block Wind or Light

 A dog who wants to protect their face against wind or light may snuggle her nose into a blanket (or another soft object – including you!)
 Like humans, many dogs prefer to sleep in the dark.
 Covering the face with a blanket also helps to preserve body heat, which could be necessary on a cold day.

 So, the next time you see your dog cover their nose when sleeping, look at the surrounding environment.

 Is sunlight streaming through a window onto your dog’s bed?
 Or is there a draught coming from under a nearby door?
 If so, you might be able to help your dog sleep more comfortably with some minor adjustments.

 Tip: It’s vital to ensure your dog’s crate isn’t exposed to excessive heat or draughts.
+While covering the crate can help your dog to relax, it’s also essential to check that this doesn’t make the crate too warm.
 Your dog can’t move location when the door is shut, so it’s the owner’s responsibility to check the dog is always at a comfortable temperature.